WavX/bioacoustics/cran-comments.md

 ## Release summary
-* Fix compiler flags
-* Internal fixes for the package
+* Fix the use of GNU make

 ## Test environments
 * OS X install (on travis-ci), R release